 Whether a backyard pond or a pond at a state park, these lovable bodies of water attract humans and animals for various reasons.

 They're also a lot more interesting than you might have thought!

 These fun and interesting facts about ponds will surely impress your family and friends - and may even help you win trivia night at your local pub!

 1) The Largest Pond Is...

 The world’s largest pond is called Langley Pond and is located in Burnettown, South Carolina.
-At 285 acres, the pond is just a “few inches” shy of a lake according to locals (you’ll find out below in fact #6 the difference between a lake and a pond).
+At 285 acres, the pond is just a “few inches” shy of a lake, according to locals (you’ll find out below the difference between a lake and a pond).
 Either way, you may want to start a little smaller with your backyard pond!

 2) The Most Famous Pond

-Walden Pond, America’s most famous pond which is best known through Henry David Thoreau’s Walden, is 64.5 acres and was formed by retreating glaciers about 10,000 - 12,000 years ago.
+Walden Pond, America’s most famous pond, best known through Henry David Thoreau’s book Walden, is 64.5 acres and was formed by retreating glaciers about 10,000 - 12,000 years ago.

 3) A Ponds Natural Vacuum